vikrantdeveloper/Tech_Talk_Codes/esp32-freertos/README.md

 ### Hardware Required

-The example can be run on any ESP32 development board connected to a PC with a single USB cable for flashing and monitoring.
+The example can be run on any ESP32 wroom connected to a PC with a single USB cable for flashing and monitoring.

 ### Setup the Hardware